Characterizing the Lipkin-Meshkov-Glick excited spectrum through the quantum coherence spectrum: Conclusions

 \acknowledgments

-Q.~W. acknowledges support from the National Science Foundation of China under Grant No.~11805165, Zhejiang Provincial Nature Science Foundation under Grant No.~LY20A050001, and the Slovenian Research Agency (ARRS) under the Grant No.~J1-9112.
-This work has also been partially supported by the Consejer\'{\i}a de Conocimiento, Investigaci\'on y Universidad, Junta de Andaluc\'{\i}a and European Regional Development Fund (ERDF), ref.
-SOMM17/6105/UGR and by the Ministerio de Ciencia, Innovaci\'on y Universidades (ref.COOPB20364).
-FPB also thanks support from project UHU-1262561.
+Q.~W.~acknowledges support from the the Slovenian Research and Innovation Agency (ARIS) under the Grant No.~J1-4387 and P1-0306, National Science Foundation of China under Grant No.~11805165, Zhejiang Provincial Nature Science Foundation under Grant No.~LY20A050001.
+This project has also received funding from the Grant PID2022-136228NB-C21 funded by MICIU/AEI/ 10.13039/501100011033 and, as appropriate, by “ERDF A way of making Europe,” by “ERDF/EU,” by the “European Union,” or by the “European Union NextGenerationEU/PRTR.” and by the FEDER-UHU project POSH-AI, EPIT1462023.
+JKR also acknowledges support from a Spanish Ministerio de Universidades \textit{Margarita Salas} Fellowship.
 Computing resources supporting this work were partly provided by the CEAFMC and Universidad de Huelva High Performance Computer (HPC@UHU) located in the Campus Universitario el Carmen and funded by FEDER/MINECO project UNHU-15CE-2848.